Introduction

 Potassium and Nerve Signal Stability

-Potassium is essential for proper nerve transmission and muscle function.
+• Essential for proper nerve transmission

 Low potassium levels contribute to nerve irritability, muscle tension, and vascular instability, all of which increase susceptibility to dehydration-related headaches.